-infrastructure.

-buildings and

-provided.

-Increase the resilience of B3

-Understand the effects of S1

-climate change and their

-impacts on people, homes and communities.

-infrastructure networks to sustain and enhance the benefits and services

 4(a) Has the body assessed current and future climate-related risks?
 If yes, provide a reference or link to any such risk assessment(s).
 Sitting entirely within Shetland Islands council, we fall within, and adhere to, the Council's climate change risk management policies and protocols.
 4(b) What arrangements does the body have in place to manage climate-related risks?

-rovide details of any climate change adaptation strategies, action plans and risk management procedures, and any climate change adaptation policies which apply body.
+Provide details of any climate change adaptation strategies, action plans and risk management procedures, and any climate change adaptation policies which apply across the body.
 Sitting entirely within Shetland Islands council, we fall within, and adhere to, the Council's climate change risk management policies and protocols.

-4(c) What action has the body taken to adapt to climate change?

-nclude details of work to increase awareness of the need to adapt to climate change and build the capacity of staff and stakeholders to assess risk and implement a Sitting entirely within Shetland Islands council, we fall within, and adhere to, the Council's climate change risk management policies and protocols.
+Public Sector Climate Change Duties 2020 Summary Report: Shetland Transport Partnership 4(c) What action has the body taken to adapt to climate change?
+Include details of work to increase awareness of the need to adapt to climate change and build the capacity of staff and stakeholders to assess risk and implement action.
+Sitting entirely within Shetland Islands council, we fall within, and adhere to, the Council's climate change risk management policies and protocols.